aerohit/site_old/education/index.markdown

 layout: default
 title: Education
 ---

 # Education
 -----------

 I graduated from **Indian Institute of Technology Kanpur** in 2010 with a B.Tech-M.Tech dual degree in Aerospace Engineering, with specialization in parallel numerical algorithms.
-My master`s thesis was titled *["Parallel Computation of 3-D Flow in a Mixed Compression Air-Intake"](downloads/thesis_rohit_saxena.pdf)*.
+My master's thesis was titled *["Parallel Computation of 3-D Flow in a Mixed Compression Air-Intake"](downloads/thesis_rohit_saxena.pdf)*.

-## Master`s thesis
+## Master's thesis
 ##### Dec 2008 - Jul 2010
 #### Parallel Computation of 3-D Flow in a Mixed Compression Air-Intake.